 The Governing Body has a Finance Resources and Buildings Committee which holds the Headteacher to account.
-All policies were approved prior to opening the school.
-All those involved in the financial aspect of the school have undergone thorough induction to ensure all procedures are understood and followed.
+All policies were approved and reviewed by governors.
+All those involved in the financial aspect of the school have good understanding of financial matters and governance.
 The school has recruited the services of Schools' Choice to support its clerking and governance management, financial operational and strategic management and also, with a different and non-conflicted department, with Schools' Choice audit team to review our financial working practices.
-Mrs Amy Weatherup is also the Chair of Governors of another primary school and is recognized as a National Leader of Governance; this gives extra expertise to the level of scrutiny and challenge that we expect at our school.